scrumble-nl/eslint-plugin-scrumble-rules/README.md

 ## Usage

-Add `@scrumble-nl/scrumble-rules` to the plugins section of your `.eslintrc` configuration file.
+Add `@scrumble-nl/scrumble-rules` to the plugins section of your `.eslintrc` or `eslint.config.mjs` configuration file.
 You can omit the `eslint-plugin-` prefix:

 ```json
 {